jo-m/zvv-mon/README.md

     # add this line:
     @reboot cd /home/zvv/zvv-mon/; ./zvvmon.py

+    # optionally, for keeping a log:
+    @reboot cd /home/zvv/zvv-mon/; ./zvvmon.py &>> /home/zvv/zvv-log.txt

-After a reboot, the script should be reachable at <http://example.com:5000/>.
+After a reboot, the app should be reachable at <http://example.com:5000/>.

 ## Slack setup
 Add a new slack command here: <https://<domain>.slack.com/services/new/slash-commands>.